yortus/require-self/README.md

 Many Node.js modules include tests and example code in their repos.
 This code needs to require the module itself.

-But whereas modules depending on `foobar` would write `require('foobar')`, the test and example code within `foobar` cannot require itself that way.
+But whereas modules depending on `foobar` can write `require('foobar')`, the test and example code within `foobar` cannot require itself that way.
 They must use a relative path like `var foobar = require('../..')` instead.

 This difference is minor but annoying in some case.
 Example code copied from `foobar` into your module won't work until you update the relative path(s) to `'foobar'`.
 And if `foobar` is authored in TypeScript, the line `var foobar = require('../..')` loses all ambient type information about the module.